dtellz/moroney-ai-and-ml-for-coders/README.md

-This are my first steps in the field on AI and ML
+This are my first steps in the field of AI and ML